gioodm/gioodm.github.io/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Protein function annotation is a crucial aspect of understanding biological processes and mechanisms.
+Traditionally, annotations have been derived from sequence homology, providing valuable insights but often leaving gaps even in well-characterised organisms.
+With the emergence of AlphaFold, rapid generation of structural models are offering a new paradigm for inferring protein function based on structural homology.
+Here, we present WASP, a pipeline leveraging structural homology to enhance protein annotation at scale, providing a more comprehensive understanding of protein functions across various organisms.
+WASP relies on network topology for better accuracy and more robust statistical power.
+On hidden labels, WASP achieved superior F1 scores compared to state-of-the-art tools using sequence homology.
+On a cohort of 20 model organisms relevant for industrial applications, WASP could retrieve 20-30% of uncharacterised proteins.
+WASP utility was further demonstrated in genome-scale model curation where it could identify native candidates for 75% to 100% of orphan reactions.
+Together, WASP highlights the importance of structural homology in systematically identifying novel annotations which were previously missed by sequence-based tools.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-- Large Language Models
+ Genome annotation, structural alignment, genome-scale model, orphan reaction, bioproduction, alphafold, synthetic biology, systems biology.

 featured: true